smithkerrin01/Tidy-Data-Project/README.md

 ##means_data.txt and CodeBook.md

 * means_data.txt contains the long and narrow tidy dataset.
-* CodeBook.md provides details on the variables contained in meanData.txt
+* CodeBook.md provides details on the variables contained in means_data.txt